asteca/ASteCA/README.md

 **Every** file inside the `/asteca/input` folder (inside or outside a sub-folder) will be processed by `ASteCA`, with the exception of the membership probabilities files that end with a _memb.dat_ extension.

+Once file(s) are in place and the `params_input.dat` file correctly modified, the code can be executed with the command:

+    python asteca.py

 ## To do